sifrr/sifrr/packages/browser/sifrr-storage/README.md

 // Options with default values let options = {
   priority: ['indexeddb', 'websql', 'localstorage', 'cookies', 'jsonstorage'], // Priority Array of type of storages to use
-  name: 'BroswerStorage', // name of table (treat this as a variable name, i.e. no Spaces or special characters allowed)
+  name: 'SifrrStorage', // name of table (treat this as a variable name, i.e. no Spaces or special characters allowed)
   version: 1, // version number (integer / float / string), 1 is treated same as '1'
-  desciption: 'Browser Storage', // description (text)
+  desciption: 'Sifrr Storage', // description (text)
   size: 5 * 1024 * 1024 // Max db size in bytes only for websql (integer)
 }
-storage = new BrowserStorage(options)
+storage = new Sifrr.Storage(options)
 ```

 ### Get details